· All applicants must be physically able to perform the work of the trade.

 Selected applicants will be required to successfully pass a physical Substance Abuse Screening before beginning to work.
 In the event that an applicant is placed on a job in advance of the Substance Abuse Screening, the same rules and provisions apply.
 See our Substance Abuse Policy for complete details.

 Before signing the US Department of Labor Apprenticeship Agreement, a selected applicant will be given the opportunity to read our Apprenticeship Standards, the JATC Policy Statement, the Substance Abuse Policy, the Scholarship Loan Agreement, and the Apprenticeship Agreement.
-Back to top.

 Applicant Appeals Procedure

-1. An Appeals Committee is hereby established composed of one member appointed by Labor, one member appointed by Management and a public member appointed by both members.
-Each organization shall appoint or remove its own representatives on the Appeals Committee in such manner, as it desires.
+1. An Appeals Committee is hereby established, composed of one member appointed by Labor, one member appointed by Management and a public member appointed by both members.
+Each organization shall appoint or remove its own representatives on the Appeals Committee in such manner as it desires.
 No member of the Joint Apprenticeship Committee may serve on the Appeals Committee.

 2. Where an Appeals Committee exists under an established referral procedure and it is of this type, this Committee shall be used for this purpose.